syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/masktype.md

 In case of having the requirement is to type the special characters such as _ and @, you can specify that directly in Mask as per your required order.

-If you use the mask with "_" then typed character _ (underscore) will not be accepted since the default value of PromptChar is _ (underscore).
+If you use the mask with "_" then typed character _ (underscore) will not be accepted since the default value of the PromptChar is _ (underscore).
 Hence, it will be replaced by the character when you enter.
-To avoid this, you can set the PromptChar text other than _ (underscore) as shown in below
+To avoid this, you can set the PromptChar text other than _ (underscore) as shown below,

 {% tabs %}
 {% highlight xaml %}